devychen/devychen/README.md

 ## Welcome Players 👋

 - 🌱 Currently I am a Master student focusing on multiagent LLMs.
-- ⚡ Fun fact: I am a Kendo player, and I have a lovely English Shorthair 🐱.
+- ⚡ Fun fact: I am a Kendo player, a guitar player 🎸.
+And I have a lovely English Shorthair 🐱.